 Then in 1961, for the first time, a totally different business was located in the building.
 Wrights Moving & Storage, occupied the space for their warehouse over the next 22 years.

 From 1984 to 2014, the building was used as an Antique Mall, which occupied all of the 15,000 sq.

 ft.
 Sellers Antique Mall later and added a restaurant on the second floor above the market known as Stella's.
 Three other owners operated an antique mall out of the building, the Bridgwaters, Frenchs and Gwinns.

 On January 2014, the Freiberts bought the building, feeling it was a perfect location to for Seeds and Greens Natural Market and Deli.
-Aunt Artie's Antique Mall will remain as tenants in the three stories, which face Main St. The market will be located in the 1922 addition with an added storefront entrance on West First Street.
+The market is located in the 1922 addition with an added storefront entrance on West 1st Street.
 This entrance has been boarded-up since 1984 when the moving vacated the structure.
-The community is embracing Seeds and Greens Natural Market and Deli locating in the historic downtown location.
+The community is embracing Seeds and Greens Natural Market and Deli locating in the historic downtown location